Work on Campus

 Federal Work Study (FWS) and Campus Employment

 FWS is a need-based award for up to $2,300 per year for part-time employment in on-campus facilities, such as the library, science labs, computer labs, the dining room, and residence hall reception desks.
 With the exception that campus employment may be need-based or not, it is the same as FWS.
 RAs or Resident Assistants are paid a monthly stipend totaling $3,650 for the year.

 Employment during the academic year and over the summer can provide financial resources to help students meet college costs.
 Research shows that students who work a modest number of hours per week during the academic year (10-15 hours) are more likely to graduate and have a higher grade point average.

 FWS and campus employment programs offer students the opportunity to work on campus.
-It is offered in the financial aid award letter to new students with high financial need as funding allows.
-Students may earn up to the amount listed on the award letter.
+It is offered in the financial aid package to new students with high financial need as funding allows.
+Students may earn up to the amount listed on the aid offer.
 Actual earnings will depend on the number of hours the student works.
 Students are paid at least minimum wage, which is currently $7.70 per hour.

 FWS and campus employment awards will NOT be deducted from the student’s bill because students receive paychecks (twice per month) and can use earnings for any indirect educational costs (books, personal, or transportation expenses).
 Paychecks are available in the Business Office upon presentation of student ID.